bajamircea/bajamircea.github.io/_posts/2015-10-04-pi-gertduino-start.markdown

 ## Load program to ATmega328p

-Ensure the Raspbery Pi 2 is not powered.
+Ensure the Raspberry Pi 2 is not powered.

 Use the four jumpers the GertDuino board comes with.
 Put them in the position to program the ATmega328p (marked in red in the image from the manual below).